Kavindu-Wijesekara/multi-folders-files-creator/README.md

 # Multi Folders & Files Creator

-A Visual Studio Code extension that allows you to create multiple folders and files at once with a simple syntax.
+A Visual Studio Code extension that allows you to create multiple folders and files at once with an intuitive syntax using `folder: file1, file2` notation.

 ## Features